Enabling and using apache's mod_status on CentOS, Fedora, Red Hat Enterprise Linux, Gentoo and Arch

 In the httpd.conf file, scroll down until you find the following section:

-# Allow server status reports generated by mod_status, # with the URL of http://servername/server-status # Change the ".example.com" to match your domain to enable. # # # SetHandler server-status # Order deny,allow # Deny from all # Allow from .example.com #
+# Allow server status reports generated by mod_status, # with the URL of http://servername/server-status # Change the ".example.com" to match your domain to enable. # # # SetHandler server-status # Require IP example.org #

 If you haven't set up any virtual hosts in apache (i.e. you're using the default configuration), you'll be editing this configuration block in place.